MoonlightCapital/MoonlightBot-docs/README.md

 ## Evasion Bans

-{% hint style="info" %} Evasion Bans required Premium. <a href="./support/upvote-moonlightbot.md">Vote for MoonlightBot</a> to receive a renewable free trial of premium! {% endhint %}
+{% hint style="info" %} Evasion Bans can only be set up with <a href="./support/premium.md">MoonlightBot Premium</a>.
+If you think this feature can help you, <a href="./support/upvote-moonlightbot.md">vote for MoonlightBot</a> to earn an infinitely extendable free trial. {% endhint %}

 Evasions bans are a fallback moderation feature to ensure muted members cannot abuse improperly configured permissions by escalating a mute punishment to a harsher ban.
 If a user with your server's mute role sends a message in a channel that hasn't been allowed, they will be banned.
 To enable evasion bans, use the command
 ```